toroloffredo/Cooper-coffee-challenge/README.md

 ### Version 1.1.1

-Several gameplay tweaks and bug fixes
+Several gameplay tweaks and bug fixes:

-- Fixed player movement speed to increase dificulty slightly.
+- Fixed player movement speed to slightly increase dificulty.
-- Fixed projectile being shot in rapid succession when the space bar was holded down.
+- Fixed projectile being shot in rapid succession when the space bar was held down.
+- Fixed the size of the assets to fit game screen better.
+- Fixed issue were lives were not being deducted whenever the enemy reached the left edge of the game screen.
 - Added version number to splash screen.
 - Added High Score to Game Over screen.
-- Fixed issue were lives were not being deducted whenever the enemy reached the left edge of the game screen.
-- Changed the size of the assets to fit game screen better.
 - Removed/commented out several console logs.

 ### Future Improvements